Fun dyslexia games for kids, students and adults.

-There are a variety of dyslexia games and apps to help you manage dyslexia, and in this post we list 19 of them that can be tried easily.
-Some of the apps and games are available for iOS and Android while other ones are individual online games stored in the cloud.
-DyslexiaShops, for example, will serve as a good resource center where you can choose the best applications and games that meet your needs.
+There are a variety of dyslexia games to help you manage dyslexia, and in this post we list 19 of them that can be tried easily.
+Some of the games are available for iOS and Android while other ones are individual online games stored in the cloud.
+DyslexiaShops, for example, will serve as a good resource center where you can choose the best games that meet your needs.

 If you want to know more about Dyslexia and its treatment options, you can read our intro on the topic here.

 A group game, Draw Something is a free app compatible with iOS and Android that requires you to draw out a given word which you present to others for speculation.
 There are many colors and tools at your disposal to help you achieve this.
 Also, speed is essential since the given task works within a specific time frame.